cloud66/help-old/_posts/building-your-stack/building-your-service.md

 <h3 id="build_root">Build root</h3>

 Specifies the directory of your repository in which you wish to run your Docker build.
-You can also specify a [Dockerfile path](/building-your-stack/building-your-docker-service#dockerfile_path), which will be the Dockerfile used when building your service.
+You can also specify a [Dockerfile path](/building-your-stack/building-your-docker-service#dockerfile_path), which will be the Dockerfile used when building your service which is a relative value to this one.

 <pre class="prettyprint">
 services:
     &#60;service_name&#62;:
-        build_root: build
+        build_root: my_app_subfolder
 </pre>

-This will default to the root of your repository if not specified.
+This will default to the <i>root folder</i> of your repository if not specified.

 <hr>